Urban Alliance for Adult Literacy

 Description:

-This is the first in a series of Greenhouse Meetings (webinars) about advocacy, e.g. strategies our field uses to generate financial support for our work from public (local, state or federal government) and non-governmental sources.
+This was the first in a series of Greenhouse Meetings (webinars) about advocacy, e.g. strategies our field uses to generate financial support for our work from public (local, state or federal government) and non-governmental sources.
 This one features AFE organizations at state and urban levels that have successfully generated such supports.

 Presenters: